Air Force vs. San Diego State NCAA Football Odds, Plays and Insights | October 23, 2021

 - Air Force and its opponents have gone over the current 39-point total in three of six games (50%) this season.

-- San Diego State's games have gone over 39 points in three of six chances this season.
+- In 50% of San Diego State's games this season (3/6), the teams combined to score more than Saturday's over/under of 39.

-- The combined points per game average of the two teams, 64.2, is 25.2 points more than Saturday's over/under.
+- Saturday's over/under is 25.2 points lower than the two team's combined 64.2 points per game average.

-- This contest's over/under is 6.7 points greater than the 32.3 these two squads combine to allow per game this season.
+- The 32.3 combined points per game that these two squads have allowed this season are 6.7 fewer than the 39 total in this contest.

-- The average total in Falcons games this season is 48.7, 9.7 points more than Saturday's over/under of 39.
+- The average total in Falcons games this season is 48.7, 9.7 points more than Saturday's total of 39.

-- The 39-point over/under for this game is five points below the 44 points per game average total in Aztecs games this season.
+- In 2021, games involving the Aztecs have averaged a total of 44 points, five more than the set over/under in this contest.

 Air Force Stats and Trends